LuChang-CS/MiniJava-Compiler/README.md

 # MiniJava-Compiler
-A MiniJava Complier for Modern Compiler Implementation
+A MiniJava Complier for Modern Compiler Implementation with ANother Tool for Language Recognition(ANTLR)

 #Usage
 Execute the following command in bin/